poa1024/ai_code_buddy/readme.md

   - dialog for method creation (having session or history to be able to continue changing the method)
 - readme.me generation
 - providing the whole project as a context for code explanation actions
+- checking the code, suggesting improvements
+- refactoring existing code (with a dialog?)